devanshuk3/ESP_32_WiFi_Automation/README.md

 # ESP_32_WiFi_Automation

 ESP_32_WiFi_Automation is a **Wi-Fi enabled automation system using the ESP32 microcontroller**.
 This project lets you control hardware (e.g., relays, LEDs, motors, appliances) over Wi-Fi by hosting a web interface or API on the ESP32.
-Built with **PlatformIO** and written in **C++**, it runs on the ESP32 dev board and is perfect for DIY IoT and home automation projects.
+Built with **PlatformIO** and written in **C++**, it runs on the ESP32 dev board and is perfect for DIY IoT and home automation project.

 ## 🚀 Features